 Matched betting literally turned my life around as it helped me to pay off a huge amount of debt quite quickly.
 I always recommend matched betting when I’m asked how someone can make some extra cash.
 It’s not gambling as your profit is guaranteed because you cover all angles of a game.
 All of your profits are totally tax-free and t’s 100% legal.
 Matched betting has been written about in major National newspapers, such as The Guardian and The Independent.

-If you are interested in Matched Betting, I have an in-depth article about it here and Profit Accumulator are offering a free trial so you can try it out to see if you like it and you’ll earn approximately £40 in the process too.
+If you are interested in Matched Betting, I have an in-depth article about it here, and Outplayed (previously Profit Accumulator) is offering a free trial so you can try it out to see if you like it and you’ll earn approximately £40 in the process too.
 Well worth doing in my opinion, even if it’s only to get the £40!

 Affiliate marketing is the process of using your network (be that friends, social media following, or your own website) to inspire sales of other people’s products or services in order to earn a commission.
 Whenever someone buys something or signs up for a course or service via your link, the sale can be traced back to you and you are then paid a commission for that sale.